danmofo/dkp-manager/README.md

 A website where users can register their guild and manage DKP in the game World of Warcraft.

+**This is just a fun side-project because I couldn't think of a better idea.
+If I was seriously considering this idea, I would just write a WoW plugin.**

 - Backend: Java (Spring/Hibernate), MySQL and maybe a little Bash/Groovy.
 - Frontend: HTML, CSS and JavaScript.
 Maybe add some Webpack stuff later on.
 - OS: Developing = Windows, Deploying = Linux.
 Maybe Docker containers in the future.